Lady (You Bring Me Up)

 "Lady (You Bring Me Up)" is a 1981 hit single by the Commodores.
 In the United States, it peaked at No. 8 on the Billboard Hot 100 and No. 5 on the Billboard R&B singles chart.
 It reached No. 56 on the UK Singles Chart.

 It was written by Commodores member William King, his wife, Shirley, and Harold Hudson, a member of the Commodores' backing group, The Mean Machine.
 Lionel Richie sang lead vocals, and it was one of the group's last big hits before he left for a solo career.

-Record World noted that Ritchie's vocal is backed by "shimmering strings and a driving rhythm."
+Record World noted that Richie's vocal is backed by "shimmering strings and a driving rhythm."

 The music video features the band members playing a six-a-side soccer match with a group of women players.

 Accolades

 "Lady (You Bring Me Up)" was Grammy-nominated in the category of Best R&B Performance by a Duo or Group with Vocals.